 How does the steering group stay in touch with the members?

 Members receive emails regarding any upcoming events at the farm in addition to notifications via WhatsApp/text from the farmer during the 9-month season.
-We will also endeavour to update the website regularly, we have a facebook page and twitter too.
-Important notices about members’ meeting will be emailed to all current members.
-Communication is a two-way thing and we need to hear from you if you are not receiving our emails.
+We will also endeavour to update the website regularly, we have a Facebook page and X/Twitter too.
+Important notices about members’ meetings will be emailed to all current members.

 I can’t afford the share cost.
 What is possible for me?